 This module is discontinued, with the last eligible students being admitted to the Faculty of Law by September 1, 2018, with the understanding that they must complete their requirements prior to September 2021.
 Effective October 2021, the module will be withdrawn.

-The combined Honors Specialization in Kinesiology-BA/JD program is administered on behalf of the Faculty of Health Sciences, School of Kinesiology and the Faculty of Law by the two Program Directors, one of whom is appointed by the School of Kinesiology and the other by the Faculty of Law.
-The combined program allows students to complete both the JD and BA Honors Specialization – Kinesiology degrees in six academic years instead of the seven years required if the degrees were taken separately.
+The combined Honours Specialization in Kinesiology-BA/JD program is administered on behalf of the Faculty of Health Sciences, School of Kinesiology and the Faculty of Law by the two Program Directors, one of whom is appointed by the School of Kinesiology and the other by the Faculty of Law.
+The combined program allows students to complete both the JD and BA Honours Specialization – Kinesiology degrees in six academic years instead of the seven years required if the degrees were taken separately.